Working Papers 2015

 tax of company cars will double to a monthly value of 2,500 NIS.
 This legislative change

-provides an opportunity to conduct a di¤erence-in-di¤erences speci…cation examining the
+provides an opportunity to conduct a di¤erence-in-di¤erences speci

 relative change in accident rates for those that held company cars prior to the change in